NYULibraries/salon_loaders/README.md

 rake salon_loaders:libguides:txt
 ```

+### Xerxes **Deprecated**

-The same tasks are available for Xerxes:
+The same tasks are available for Xerxes, but this is discouraged method since the Xerxes IDs now live in the Libguides:

 ```
 rake salon_loaders:xerxes:json